hylandpad/Lancer_Downtime_Macro/README.md

 ## TO DOs for V4:
 1. Better incrementing logic for journal entries in downtime folder
 2. Render journal entries after they are logged to the journal

+## Future wishlist:
+1. Add support for custom downtime activities with variable breakpoints for outcome (ie 1-5, 6-0, 11-15, 16+)